JNO-creator/Meista/README.md

             }
         }

-        /* Styling for the header with sparkle effect */ .header {
+        /* Styling for the header with shimmering effect */ .header {
             background-color: #0e194d;
             color: white;